 - Apple iPad leads the tablet-computer market despite the companies like Dell, Motorola and Barnes & Noble trying to gain access to the market.

-- Apple continues to control the market with the growing use of apps.
+- Apple continues to control the market with the growing use of more than 15 billion apps.

 The iPad, Apple’s flat-panel computer not much bigger than its 9.5 x 7.3-inch screen, is designed to be portable and versatile, weighing only 1.3 lbs.
 Released in 2010, the iPad was an immediate global phenomenon, with 300,000 units sold the first day and more than a half-million by the end of the first week.